Oitomi teapots and kettles (history, manufacture, use and care).

 Rust

-Otomi cast iron products are refired in a kiln.
+Otomi staff places cast iron products in a kiln ready for rust-proofing.

 This attention to detail separates Nambu Tekki from other ironware.

-Heating ironware to high temperates.
-Changes the surface of the iron from standard Fe3+ to Fe2+.
+Reheating ironware to high temperatures changes the iron surface from standard Fe3+ to Fe2+.

 Not only is this a vast improvement in preventing rust, but Fe2+ may also have added health benefits.

-If you want to learn more, you may find my article called, Is cast iron safe?
+If you want to learn more, you may find my article, Is cast iron safe useful.

 Enameling,